Getting Your Retirement Money Early -- Without Penaltyby Twila Slesnick

 This exception applies only to distributions you receive after you have separated from service, or terminated your employment with the company that sponsors the plan.
 You don't have to retire permanently.
 You can go to work for another employer, or even return to work for the same employer at a later date.
 But you cannot receive a distribution from your employer's retirement plan while you are still employed with the company if you want to use the age 55 exception to the early distribution tax.

 This exception is relevant only if you are between ages 55 and 59 1/2.
 After age 59 1/2, the early distribution tax does not apply to any retirement plan distribution.

 As with other exceptions, the devil is in the details.
 For this exception, you need not be age 55 on the day you leave your job, as long as you turn 55 by December 31 of the same year.
 The strategy falls apart if you retire in a year that precedes the year you turn 55, even if you postpone receiving the retirement benefits until you reach age 55.
 This exception does not apply to IRAs.
-(See below.)
+(See "Special Rules for Traditional IRAs," below.)

 Dividends from ESOPs

 An employee stock ownership plan, or ESOP, is a type of stock bonus plan which may have some features of a more traditional pension plan.
 ESOPs are designed to be funded primarily or even exclusively with employer stock.
 An ESOP can allow cash distributions, however, as long as the employee has the right to demand that benefits be paid in employer stock.

 Distributions of dividends from employer stock held inside an ESOP are not subject to the early distribution tax, no matter when you receive the dividend.